mbae-org/spark-digital-equity/README.md

 7. Select the option CSV to JSON Array
 8. Download the Results and save as Year.json, assume for this example we are assing 2019 data, so 2019.json
 9. Ensure that empty fields are saved as null, not {}.
 If empty field values are saved as {}, use Find and Replace to replace with null.

-### 3. Editing the repository

-1. Go back to where the project is saved on the computer
-2. In the folder spark-digital-equity/data-processing/initial_data add the file in the format of year.json (ex.
-2019.json)
-    - the json file should be formatted with following following columns
+10. - the json file should be formatted with following following columns
         - STUDENTS_ENROLLED
         - AA
         - AS